numtide/system-manager/documentation/docs/getting-started.md

 This is some sample configuration text
 ```

-# Storing your files on a GitHub repo
+# Alternate Method: Storing your files on a GitHub repo

-Another option is to store your files in a remote repo (typically GitHub) and access them remotely without even saving them locally.
+Another option is to store your files in a remote repo (typically GitHub) and let System Manager access them remotely without even needing them locally.

 To do this, you need to make sure you have an updated flake.lock file.
 Then you can simply point System Manager to the remote repo: